-© K. Hayashi, K. Kiuchi (Max Planck Institute for Gravitational Physics & Kyoto University)
+© Kota Hayashi (Max Planck Institute for Gravitational Physics)

 organized by the Max Planck Institute for Gravitational Physics (Albert Einstein Institute).